Slugger Ryan Braun retires after 14-year career with Brewers

 Braun was one of baseball’s best hitters from 2007-12, but was never the same after he was suspended midway through the 2013 season for using performance-enhancing drugs.
 He acknowledged that he took banned substances while rehabilitating an injury and apologized.

-From 2014 on, Braun never played more than 144 games in a season and reached the 30-homer mark once after topping 30 homers five times in his first six years, including an NL-leading 41 in 2012.
+From 2014 on, Braun never played more than 144 games in a season.
+He reached the 30-homer mark once after topping 30 homers five times in his first six years, including an NL-leading 41 in 2012.
+Still, he remained a key contributor for the Brewers.

+“I always thought that the way Ryan’s last six or seven years went, he should be incredibly proud with how those years went,” Brewers manager Craig Counsell said.
+“He should be incredibly proud of that.
+At that point, he had a story to write, he didn’t know how it was going to go and I think he wrote a great story and that he should be proud of that.”

+Braun was teammates with Counsell early in his career before eventually playing for him.

 In his announcement, Braun thanked the Milwaukee fans for showing him “unconditional love” and making him and his Southern California-based family feel like “we truly belonged to this community.”